ONSgeo/Earth-Observation/README.md

 ### Prerequisites
 Scripts should include which packages will be needed for each.

-For example:
-pip install pandas
-import pandas as pd

 ### Data and Data requirements
 Data for this repo can vary, these scripts have been designed to be generic so they can be applied to a range of projects/testing/applications.